Buffalo Bills: Logos and uniforms

 In 1984, the helmet's shell color was changed from white to red, primarily to help Bills quarterback Joe Ferguson distinguish them more readily from three of their division rivals at that time, the Baltimore Colts, the Miami Dolphins, and the New England Patriots, who all also wore white helmets at that point.
 Ferguson said, "Everyone we played had white helmets at that time.
 Our new head coach Kay Stephenson just wanted to get more of a contrast on the field that may help spot a receiver down the field."
 (The Patriots have worn silver helmets since 1993, the Colts have since been realigned to the AFC South, and in 2019 the New York Jets have since switched back to green-colored helmets, after playing 20 years with white ones.)

 In 2002, under the direction of general manager Tom Donahoe, the Bills' uniforms went through radical changes.
 A darker shade of blue was introduced as the primary jersey color, and nickel gray was introduced as an accent color.
 Both the blue and white jerseys featured red side panels.
 The white jerseys included a dark blue shoulder yoke and royal blue numbers.
 The helmet remained primarily red with one navy blue, two nickel, two royal blue, two white stripes, and a white face mask.
 A new logo, a stylized "B" consisting of two bullets and a more detailed buffalo head on top, was proposed and had been released (it can be seen on a few baseball caps that were released for sale), but fan backlash led to the team retaining the running bison logo.
 The helmet logo adopted in 1974—a charging royal blue bison with a red streak, white horn, and eyeball—remained unchanged.

 In 2005, the Bills revived the standing bison helmet and uniform of the mid-1960s as a throwback uniform.
+Initially, the Bills wore the blue throwbacks with the standing bison helmet before it was scrapped after 2010, before wearing a white version starting in 2012.
+After last wearing the "standing bison" throwback in 2021, the Bills brought back the design for two home games in 2025 to mark original Highmark Stadium's final season, before it was again retired to give way to their new "Nickel City" alternate uniform.

 The Bills usually wore the all-blue combination at home and the all-white combination on the road when not wearing the throwback uniforms.
 They stopped wearing blue-on-white after 2006, while the white-on-blue was not worn after 2007.

 For the 2011 season, the Bills unveiled a new uniform design, an updated rendition of the 1975–83 design.
 This change includes a return to the white helmets with "charging buffalo" logo, and a return to royal blue instead of navy.
 The set initially featured striped socks, but by 2021, the Bills gradually reduced its usage and began wearing either all-white or all-blue hosiery without stripes in most games.